auth0/auth0-cli/docs/auth0_login.md

 Authenticates the Auth0 CLI either as a user using personal credentials or as a machine using client credentials.

+Authenticating as a user is recommended when working on a personal machine or other interactive environment; it is not available for Private Cloud users.
+Authenticating as a machine is recommended when running on a server or non-interactive environments (ex: CI).

 ```
 auth0 login [flags]
 ```